 Applications for entry to any ESF primary, secondary or all-through schools are made through the Online Admission System (OAS).

-Year 1 and Year 7 Central Applications are made from 1 to 30 September of the year before the student enters school.
+Year 1 and Year 7 Central Applications are made in the month of September of the year before the student enters school.

 General Applications for all year groups can be made throughout the whole year.

 Click here if you are applying for an ESF kindergarten.

 Parents should submit only one form per child with their selected preference of schools.
 Zoning applies for ESF primary and secondary schools but NOT for Discovery College (DC) and Renaissance College (RCHK).